nkim-bitzap/chili-gcc-8.4/README.md

 simple core ISA.

-Unfortunately, there is no way to target the hardware, the only way to test the code is the old ISS, i am possibly going to port later.
+Unfortunately, there is no way to target the hardware, the only way to test the code is the old ISS i am possibly going to port later.

 There is only a very rudimentary documentation that does not cover every detail, thus, things that are unclear are free to be interpreted in a most pleasing way.